PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 deletes operators without a transaction; indexed transactional migration remains separate from this exact ownership checkpoint.

+The probable-NHWC axis-sensitive sanitizer is now isolated in `passes/probable_nhwc_axis_sanitizer.py`.
+Its complete 245-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It preserves the historical probable-NHWC shape heuristic, SPLIT axis copy-on- write, CONCATENATION and SLICE axis/constant repair, unary and binary metadata propagation, public-layout and explicit-NCHW guards, conditional terminal NHWC-to-NCHW output adapters, fixed-point restart, both statistics, and both ordered production positions.
+The lowerer retains a one-call private wrapper.

+The dedicated four-case fixture runs the module owner and private wrapper on deep copies and compares the complete ModelIR for every positive and no-op contract.
+FastestDet supplies four measured zero-owner invocations before and after the move, records zero process-tree SWAP, and reproduces all five core artifacts byte for byte.
+Positive production ownership is therefore not claimed.
+The raw owner still rebuilds complete maps, mutates shared SLICE constants without copy-on-write, and inserts terminal operators directly without an invariant transaction; semantic hardening and indexed migration remain separate from this exact ownership checkpoint.

 The broader residual Add/Mul/Add/PReLU compatibility rule is isolated in `passes/residual_affine_prelu_layout.py`.
 Its complete 415-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.